qiita-spots/qiita/INSTALL.md

 ```bash
 sudo service postgresql start
 ```
-### PostgreSQL installation on Mac OS X (Outdated)
+### PostgreSQL installation on Mac OS X

 For Mac OS X, you can either install postgres through the [Postgres.app](https://postgresapp.com/downloads.html).
-These instructions were tested with the Postgres.app v9.5.
+These instructions were tested with the Postgres.app v9.5, v13.

 You'll then need to ensure that the postgres binaries (for example, ``psql``) are in your executable search path (``$PATH`` environment variable).
 If you are using Postgres.app on OS X, you can do this by running the following, though you may have to replace`~/.bash_profile`with `~/.zshrc` if you're using zshell rather than the built-in bash, and you may have to change the version number `Versions/9.3/` to the exact one that you are installing: